jonascarpay/apecs/tutorials/GoingFast.md

 The reason for this is twofold:

 First, ECS are a bad fit for most programming languages.
-What I mean by that is that they require a lot of infrastructure between the DSL and the actual component storages, which makes them slow (and often verbose).
+What I mean by that is that they require a lot of runtime infrastructure between the DSL and the actual component storages, which makes them slow (and often verbose).
-I don't mean to disparage any piece of software, I just mean that I know of no implementation that can yet approach the speed of handwritten Rust.
+I don't mean to disparage any piece of software, I just mean that I know of no implementation that can yet approach the speed of handwritten C/C++/Rust.
 ECS are still _really_ fast, and I suspect for most use cases their benefits far outweigh their costs.
 All I want to say is this: the bar for apecs to be fast is not as high as you might think.